 The Internal Revenue Service defines a business expense as ‘ordinary’ and ‘necessary’.
 Ordinary expenses are those costs typically incurred in your industry.
-So a restaurant would not ordinarily purchase vaccines.
+A restaurant would not ordinarily purchase vaccines.
 And a medical practice would not purchase 50 heads of lettuce.
-So it is important to understand the concept of ordinary.
+It is important to understand the concept of ordinary.

 Necessary expenses are those costs you must incur to fulfill your mission or purpose as a business operation.
 Often, small business owners try to deduct some personal expenses as business expenses.
 These include cell phone plans, personal transportation expenses, some medical expenses, and entertainment expenses.
 In the eyes of the Internal Revenue Service (IRS), these types of expenses are not deductible for business purposes because they fail to meet the mission or purpose of the business.

 What is deductible for the small business owner?
 What are items that the IRS scrutinizes when reviewing business deductions?
 How does a small business owner substantiate the deductibility of marginal expenses?
 The sections below explain ordinary and necessary business expenses, provides instructions to substantiate and pass the scrutiny of the IRS rules and regulations.

 The primary reference source for this article is Publication 535 from the Internal Revenue Service: IRS Business Expenses.